Before You Go (Lewis Capaldi song): Background and composition

 Capaldi revealed in a social media post that the song was "by far the most personal tune" he had ever written.
 According to Idolator, the song "deals with the emotional aftermath of suicide", and was inspired by the suicide of Capaldi's aunt while Capaldi was a child.
 "Before You Go" is played in the tempo of 112 BPM and key signature of E♭ major.

 Critical reception

-Clash Musics Robin Murray called the track "trademark Capaldi", further describing it as "a rousing piece of acoustic songwriting with a driving vocal".
+Clashs Robin Murray called the track "trademark Capaldi", further describing it as "a rousing piece of acoustic songwriting with a driving vocal".

 Music video

-Released on 24 January 2020, and directed by Kyle Thrash, the video is of happy moments recalled by a group of friends as they pay tribute to a young woman (played by actress Sasha Lane), whose suicide has shocked them, with clips of Lewis Capaldi playing his guitar and singing appearing occasionally.
+Released on 24 January 2020, and directed by Kyle Thrash, the video is of happy moments recalled by a group of friends as they pay tribute to a young woman (played by actress Sasha Lane), whose suicide has shocked them, with clips of Capaldi playing his guitar and singing appearing occasionally.

 The video has gained over 440 million views as of October 2025.